pullashradha/BookReview/README.md

 Update a review on book detail page | --- | ---
 Delete a review on admin page | --- | ---
-Sort reviews for a book in descending order by rating | --- | --- Create a list of favorite books for a reviewer | --- | ---
+Sort reviews for a book in descending order by rating | --- | --- Create a list of favorite books for a user | --- | ---

 ## Future Features

 HTML | CSS | EmberJS
 ----- | ----- | -----
+--- | --- | Create user model, save favorite books for each user
 --- | --- | Add imageDescription in models for accessibility
 --- | --- | Sort reviews for a book in descending order by date